Base Node Architecture

 The mempool service tracks valid transactions that the node knows about, but that have not yet been included in a block.
 The mempool is ephemeral and non-consensus critical, and as such may be a memory-only data structure.
 Maintaining a large mempool is far more important for Base Nodes serving miners than those serving wallets.
 The mempool structure itself is a set of hash maps as described in RFC-0190

-When the node reboots the Mempool sync service will contact peers and sync valid mempool transactions from them.
+When either the node reboots, or it synchronises a default number of 5 blocks, the Mempool sync service will contact peers and sync valid mempool transactions from them.
 After it has synced this service runs to field such requests from other peers.

 The Mempool service handles Mempool Service Requests which it can receive from the P2P comms stack via its subscriptions, via the Mempool RPC service and via an internal Request-Response API.
 All these interfaces provide the following calls: